Arlet/verilog-65C02-microcode/README.md

 # 65C02
-A verilog model of the 65C02 CPU designed to fit in tiny space on FPGA
+A verilog model of the 65C02 CPU designed to fit in tiny space on FPGA.
+The code is completely rewritten from scratch optimized for 6-input LUTs, specifically targeting Xilinx Spartan 6.

+Unlike my previous verilog-6502, this core targets asynchronous memories.

 ## Code
 Not yet.